Troubleshoot notifications in Jira

 *Except Fisheye and Crucible

-The Jira application has a very flexible built-in facility for sending out email notifications under a wide variety of conditions.
+The Jira application has a flexible built-in facility for sending email notifications under various conditions.
 This guide is meant to help troubleshoot when email notifications are not being received.

 Symptoms